-I used almond meal but you could use shop bought almond flour – almond flour is really expensive to buy here in Sweden and so where a recipe can handle the larger grained meal (such as cookies), I blitz my almonds in a food process and make my own!
+Almond flour is ridiculously expensive to buy here in Sweden and so where a recipe can handle the larger grained meal (such as cookies), I blitz my almonds in a food process and make my own.

-These made six good-sized cookies – if you’d like more (and who can blame you?) double the ingredients or make yours a little daintier!
+These made six good-sized cookies – if you’d like more (and who can blame you?) double the ingredients or make yours a little daintier.

 Pre-heat the oven to 175°C and line a baking tray with grease-proof paper.